marko-js/marko/docs/class-components.md

 }
 ```

-Any javascript code related to the DOM or browser should also be inside the `component-browser.js` file.
+Any JavaScript code related to the DOM or browser should also be inside `component-browser.js`.

 ### Example

-_index.marko_
+`index.marko`

 ```marko
 class {